sportsclimbs/sportclimbs-2/content/peak/cheedale/two-tier/two-tier-main-left.md

 ![Two Tier Main Wall left topo](/img/peak/cheedale/two-tier-main-left.jpg)

 **1. To Boltly Go (7b+) *&starf;***
-Start up the groove and move right via a good hold onto the blunt arete.
+Start up the groove and move right via a good hold onto the blunt arête.
 Climb this then over the slight bulge.
 Head leftwards to the bolt belay on *Hunger Strike*.
 *F.A.
 Mark Rankine 2021*

 **2. Stogumber Club (7c) *&starf;***